cesaroangelo/aws-infra-deployer/README.md

-# AWS Infra Deployer

-### Infrastructure-as-Code (IaC) toolkit to deploy and manage AWS cloud environments using Terraform.

-## 📊 What It Does
-The awsvpc Terraform module creates and configures an AWS Virtual Private Cloud (VPC) with a flexible and customizable network architecture.
-It supports both single and multi Availability Zone (AZ) deployments, and offers options for managing egress traffic via NAT gateways.

-### Key Features:
+# Terraform AWS VPC Module – Customizable Single/Multi-AZ VPC with NAT Gateway Support

+A flexible and easy-to-use **Terraform module** to deploy a configurable **Amazon Web Services (AWS) VPC**, supporting both **single** and **multi-AZ** environments.
+The module provisions **public and private subnets**, **Internet Gateway**, and optionally multiple **NAT Gateways** for outbound traffic.

+---

+## 🚀 Features

+- Provision an AWS VPC using Terraform
+- Support for single or multi Availability Zone (AZ) deployments
+- Automatically create public and private subnets
+- Internet Gateway and NAT Gateway integration
+- Support for multi-NAT Gateway strategy via variable toggle
+- Custom CIDR ranges and AZ selection
+- Modular and easy to integrate into existing infrastructures

 ```
 - VPC CIDR Block:
     1. Requires a base CIDR block of /16 to define the IP address space for the VPC.